 This is where a hurricane-ready safe room could make the difference between life and death.

-Nearly 30 years ago, Hurricane Andrew came ashore over South Florida, destroying everything in its path.
+A little over 30 years ago, Hurricane Andrew came ashore over South Florida, destroying everything in its path.
 I owe my life to the safe room my family had prepared.
 Our house was a complete loss, but that small half-bathroom where we rode out the Category 5 hurricane protected what was most important: our lives.

 Along with providing protection, having a designated safe room also gives you a place to store important supplies in case you need to ride out the storm there.